Opentrons/oe-core/dev/nfs/README.md

 Once the image is in place, the verdin is connected and running netboot, all you should need to do is `make docker-run`.
 This will run and detach the docker container with the name `ot3-bootserver`.
 Then reset the verdin and it should (eventually) come up.

+The makefile has some useful customization options above and beyond ot3-bootserver.env which are set with prepended environment variables, such as

+- `WORKDIR`: Set to change the location where the config files are put, the docker container is built, and data is served.
+For instance, you could run `WORKDIR=/var/srv/ot3 make docker-run`
+- `NOCHECK`: Skip the checks on the host networking setup that try and prevent you from taking down your internet-connected network by giving a rogue DHCP server access to it.
+Be careful!
+Example: `NOCHECK=1 make docker-run`
+- `IMAGE`: Provide a path to an image to unzip to the service dir.
+Example: `IMAGE=~/Downloads/opentrons-image.tar make docker-build`
+- `CONTAINER_NAME`: Customize the container name (default ot3-bootserver).
+Example: `CONTAINER_NAME=mycontainer make docker-run`.
+Note that if you have a container running already and you run `CONTAINER_NAME=asdasd make docker-run` then the old container won't get stopped.
+- `INSERT_APPARMOR`: Set to no to prevent the system from installing an apparmor exemption for the container.
+Could be useful if you're running on a host that doesn't use apparmor.
+Example: `INSERT_APPARMOR=no make docker-run`

+There are also a couple useful intermediate targets:
+- `config` will write the config files, editing in the values from ot3-bootserver.env, but do nothing else
+- `docker-build` will just build the container
+- `docker-run` builds and runs the container
+- `monitor` builds, runs, and tails the logs from the container.
+Hit ctrl-c to stop looking at the logs; the container will still run
+- `check` runs all the networking checks